softkittens/impetus/README.md

 - When a reactive proxy is accessed from another root (e.g., `$root` inside `@each` clones), that root is registered as a dependent and will re-render on changes to the shared proxy.

 Computed caching
-- Expression results are cached per-root within a render pass.
+- Expression functions are compiled once and cached globally for reuse.
-- Cache is invalidated automatically before each scheduled render.
+- Reactive effects drive updates when state changes; no explicit computed cache.

 Global store
 - A shared reactive object exposed as `$store` in every scope and component instance.